-Before arranging a cremation or funeral you will need a death certificate.
+Before arranging a cremation or a burial funeral you will need a death certificate.
 You are required to register a death at a local registry office up to 5 days after a death.
 The funeral director cannot organise a funeral or cremation without the death certificate

 Can you have a cremation at weekends and evenings?